5 Tips That Will Improve Your Guitar Playing Today!

 You must be consistent!
 Or else you’ll never get there.
 It’s much better to practice a little each day then a lot every other day.
 It makes your mind stay more focused on the task at hand.
 Plus your motor skills get developed more thoroughly as well as remembering musical concepts.

 So take these 5 tips, apply them to your learning & I guarantee you will see results for the better in your guitar playing.
-Until next Lesson, Take care.
+And if you need additional help, be sure to check out my guitar method books.
+They will show you an easy way to get playing quickly.